Backcountry Introduction: How to "Bindings" by Lost Arrow Backcountry Ski Gear Experience

 Fritch/Genic 7

 These ultra-lightweight bindings weigh just 280g (1/2 pair) thanks to their simple system and sophisticated, compact design.
 The heel piece rotates 180 degrees to switch between ski and walk modes.
-The heel piece is a sliding mechanism that prevents accidental release.
-The easy step-in design makes it easy to attach the toe piece
+The heel piece slides to prevent accidental release.
+The Easy Step-In system makes it easy to attach the toe piece

 DIN open value = 3-7